 Mahasarakham University has since expanded rapidly in terms of both facilities and academic services and has become a comprehensive university, offering undergraduate and post-graduate degree programs in three academic clusters: Social Sciences; Pure and Applied Science; and Health Science.
 In response to this growth, in 1998, Khamriang Campus was set up in Kantarawichai District, approximately seven kilometers from the original campus.

-With 18 faculties and 2 colleges currently operating, MSU has been widely recognized as one of Thailand’s fastest-growing universities.
+With 18 faculties, 2 colleges and 1 school currently operating, MSU has been widely recognized as one of Thailand’s fastest-growing universities.
 The total enrollment has also increased, from fewer than 10,000 in its earlier years to more than 40,000 students at present.
 Many faculty buildings have been constructed on Khamriang Campus, now the administrative and academic center.

 To further extend its academic services to remote communities,the University now has 15 academic service centers in Northeastern provinces.